Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Construction of initial data for the original system

 In the second step, we construct the data verifying the second compatibility condition.
 We shall construct $\qc_0$ here because of \eqref{cc 2}.
 This is achieved by solving a poly-harmonic equation of order 3:

 It can be seen that the boundary condition $\p_3^2 \qc_0 \sim \sigma \lam^2 \TL \p_3 \pc_0$ is a consequence of \eqref{cc 2}.

-In the third (and final) step, we construct the data verifying the compatibility conditions up to order $3$ with a fixed smooth function representing the moving interface still denoted by $\psi_0$.
+In the third (and final) step, we construct the data that verifies the compatibility conditions up to order $3$ with a fixed smooth function representing the moving interface, still denoted by $\psi_0$.
 Since $q_0$ has been constructed, we need only to construct $v_0 = (v_0^1, v_0^2, v_0^3)$ by setting $\ww^1=v_0^1, \ww^2=v_0^2$, and solving the following order 4 poly-harmonic equation for $v_0^3$:

 The second and third boundary conditions arise from \eqref{cc 1}, whereas the fourth boundary condition is derived from \eqref{cc 3}.